 - The impact training will have on employees’ existing workloads.

 Technical Support & Customer Service

 This is a key section of the proposal and your prospects will pay close attention to it.
-You want to explicitly describe how you will you serve them when they need help.
+You want to explicitly describe how you will serve them when they need help.
 Make sure to cover:

 - How clients get technical support: phone, e-mail, chat, etc.

 - Any service level agreements (SLAs) and response times you commit to

 - Your escalation process if the client doesn’t feel their needs are being addressed.